avinetworks/avi-helm-charts/docs/AKO/values.md

 These fields are used to specify the Virtual IP network details on which the user wants to place the Avi virtual services on.

+### NetworkSettings.enableRHI

+This feature allows the Avi Service Engines to publish the VIP to SE interface mapping to the upstream BGP peers.
+Using BGP, a virtual service enabled for RHI can be placed on up to 64 SEs within the SE group.
+Each SE uses RHI to advertise a /32 host route to the virtual service’s VIP address, and is able to accept the traffic.
+The upstream router uses ECMP to select a path to one of the SEs.
+Based on this update, the BGP peer connected to the Avi SE updates its route table to use the Avi SE as the next hop for reaching the VIP.
+The peer BGP router also advertises itself to its upstream BGP peers as a next hop for reaching the VIP.The BGP peer IP addresses, as well as the local Autonomous System (AS) number and a few other settings, are specified in a BGP profile on the Avi Controller.

+This feature is available as a global setting is AKO which means if it's set to `true` then it would apply for all virtualservices created by AKO.

+Since RHI is an Layer 4 construct, the settings applies to all the host FQDNs patched as pools/SNI virtualservices to the parent shared virtualservice.

 ### L7Settings.shardVSSize

 AKO uses a sharding logic for Layer 7 ingress objects.
 A sharded VS involves hosting multiple insecure or secure ingresses hosted by